Podcast episodes about American polarization, from the People Who Read People podcast

-For one thing, when we talk about “polarization,” we’re not talking about ideas, but about us-vs-them anger.
+For one thing, when we talk about the problem of polarization, we’re not talking about beliefs, but about us-vs-them anger.
 And our anger tends to breed more anger.
 Our righteous anger causes a righteous anger on “the other side.”
 And this anger can even shift our stances on issues, making us more extreme and less willing to compromise, and giving more power to the most angry people in each group.

-So, in a real sense, our anger can be helping create the very behaviors of the other side that make us angry.
+So, in a real sense, our anger can be helping create the very behaviors on the other side that make us angry.

 Also, I’d say: you can continue thinking one side is much worse than the other while at the same time on reducing it.
 Some people think that seeing polarization as a serious problem means taking a “both sides are equally bad” stance, but that is not at all required.